 She found many gigs branching out from that one gig; became a staff writer at trade-pub and then started freelancing once again in 2005.

-Her story is one that inspires a lot of writers (me included) who are working towards making it big.
+Her online business success story is the one that inspires a lot of writers (me included) who are working towards making it big.

 Sophie is a freelance writer and shares her freelancing success tips on BeaFreeLanceBlogger.

 It all started after losing my day job in the 2008/09 economic downturn.
 After spending a few months wondering what to do about it, in early 2009 I decided to start freelancing via an online marketplace called People Per Hour.
 After a few gigs through that site, I started to get referrals.
 I believe the main thing that helped me succeed was my attitude.
 I always consider myself part of the team rather than an outside “hired help”, so I offer opinions and ideas wherever I think they might be useful.
 Of course, this way I tend to get involved in more than only the original project.

 I hope that my online business success story helps you too!

 During his childhood, Kulwant liked to play with pigeons and parrots.
 He cleared his Bachelor’s in Engineering and was all set to do his Masters in the USA after having cleared GRE (Graduate Record Exam).